GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

     ```

 If you want to retrieve several (but not necessarily sequential) items from
-a vector, you pass a **vector of indices**; a vector that has the numbered
+a vector, you pass a **vector of indices** (i.e., a vector that has the numbered
-positions you wish to retrieve.
+positions of the elements you wish to retrieve).

 !!! r-project "r"